Toast-arch/GTFO-WARDEN-MAPPER/README.md

 # GTFO-WARDEN-MAPPER

-GTFO WARDEN MAPPER is a GTFO log reading scripting meant for speedrunning.
+GTFO WARDEN MAPPER is a GTFO log reading script meant for speedrunning.

 It can be used with or without level specific packages that enhance log analyis and mapping output.